Rohanpudasaini/library_management_system_fastAPI/readme.md

 - [ ] Add option to update or remove members and books or magazines.
 - [ ]  Testing
 - [ ] User login (Maybe)

+## Conclusion

+   This is a simple FastApi example and it is nowhere near complete, This is created with sole purpose of understanding the fast api, router and authentication using JWT token.